HelenRomina/HelenRomina/README.md

 Currently, I'm changing of career from biomedical engineering to computer engineering.
 Futhermore, I'm learning some frameworks of Javascript.</p>

 <h2>Skills</h2>
-- Python
+- Python.
 -  HTML5, CSS3, Javascript.
+- Excel.
+- MATLAB.
-- Excel
+- SQL.

 <!---
 HelenRomina/HelenRomina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.